tbela99/gzip/README.md

 * Efficiently cache resources using http caching headers.
 This requires apache mod_rewite.
 I have not tested on other web servers
 * Range requests are supported for cached resources

+1. Insert scripts and css that have 'data-position="head"' attribute in head instead of the body

 # Javascript Improvements

 * Fetch remote javascript files locally